joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 ---

-## What is MindTrip?
+## What is Kruno?

-**MindTrip** is a collaborative, AI-powered travel planning application that helps users create, organize, and manage their trips.
+**Kruno** is a collaborative, AI-powered travel planning application that helps users create, organize, and manage their trips.
 Think of it as "Notion + ChatGPT for trips" - combining the collaborative editing capabilities of Notion with AI-powered itinerary generation and assistance.

 ### 🎯 NEW PRODUCT DIRECTION (January 2025)